Jordan Heading

-Jordan Timothy Heading (born January 30, 1996) is a Filipino basketball player for Nagasaki Velca of the B2 League.
+Jordan Timothy Heading (born January 30, 1996) is a Filipino basketball player for the TNT Tropang 5G of the Philippine Basketball Association (PBA).

 Early life and education

-Jordan Heading was born on January 30, 1996in Adelaide to an Australian father and a Filipino mother.
-He attended the Morrison Academy Kaohsiung in Taiwan for his high school studies, before going to the United States, to enter the California Baptist University in Riverside, California to pursue a degree in kinesiology.
+Jordan Heading was born on January 30, 1996 in Adelaide to an Australian father and a Filipino mother.
+He attended the Morrison Academy in Taiwan for his high school studies, before going to the United States, to enter the California Baptist University in Riverside, California to pursue a degree in kinesiology.